Ryback: WWE Championship pursuits (2012–2013)

-Reeves returned to television on the April 6, 2012, episode of WWE SmackDown, under the Ryback ring name as a fan favorite.
-Ryback's 38 match winning streak ended in a WWE Championship match against CM Punk at Hell in a Cell in October 2012, where he lost after a controversial pin by referee Brad Maddox.
+Reeves returned to television on the April 6, 2012, episode of WWE SmackDown, under the Ryback ring name as a face.
+He would embark on a thirty eight-match winning streak, mainly consisting of squash matches against numerous enhancement talent until his match against CM Punk for the WWE Championship Hell in a Cell in October 2012, where he lost after a controversial pin by referee Brad Maddox.
 He failed to capture the title twice more from Punk, first at Survivor Series, and then on the January 7, 2013 episode of Raw, both times being interfered and attacked by The Shield (Dean Ambrose, Roman Reigns and Seth Rollins).

 On January 27 at the Royal Rumble, Ryback entered the Royal Rumble match as the thirtieth and final entrant and eliminated five superstars before being the last man eliminated by John Cena.
 Ryback would then resume his rivalry with The Shield on the February 4 Raw, when he teamed up with John Cena and Sheamus to attack the stable.
-This culminated in a six-man tag team match on February 17 at Elimination Chamber, where The Shield emerged victorious when Seth Rollins pinned Ryback for the win.
+This culminated in a six-man tag team match on February 17 at Elimination Chamber, where The Shield emerged victorious when Seth Rollins pinned Ryback for the win following a Spear from Roman Reigns.
 The following night on Raw, Ryback and Sheamus teamed up with Chris Jericho to face The Shield in a rematch, but were again defeated.
 Ryback then began a feud with Mark Henry after several non-verbal confrontations led to them attacking Drew McIntyre with their finishing moves in an attempt to one-up each other.
-On the March 15 episode of SmackDown, Ryback defeated Henry via disqualification following interference from The Shield.
+On the March 15 episode of SmackDown, Ryback defeated Henry by disqualification following interference from The Shield.
 Afterwards, Henry delivered the World's Strongest Slam to Ryback three times in a row.
 Ryback and Henry competed in a Bench Press Challenge on the March 29 SmackDown, where Ryback tied Henry at 53 reps after Henry choked him with the weight.
 On April 7 at WrestleMania 29, Ryback was defeated by Henry in a singles match.